Ty-Thetravelguy/hudson-business-travel/README.md

 My mock-up design was created on [Techsini](https://techsini.com/multi-mockup/index.php).

+The AI generated video was created on [AI Studio](https://v3.aistudios.com/).

+I loaded the video up to [YouTube](https://youtu.be/seiScROYIbY) to save space as it was over 60mb.

 Chat GPT to help troubleshoot and learn why things were behaving in a certain way.

 ## Testing